 Simply put, it is a term used for a graphic banner, image, button, or hyperlinked text.
 And the main goal is for the web page visitor to click on it and to bring the user one step closer to a conversion to a customer.

-Think of a CTA as an ‘invitation’ to the website visitor to engage with you and your business.
+Think of a CTA as an ‘invitation’ to the target audience to engage with you and your business.
 And how you present that ‘invitation’ is what sets success apart from failure online.

-Key Elements for Creating a Compelling Call to Action
+Key Elements for Creating a Great Call to Action

 Some of the best call to action examples include the following: